Danielle Hunter: 2021

-Hunter started off the season in a torrid pace netting 6 sacks in the first 7 games when he suffered a season ending torn pectoral muscle placing him on injured reserve for the 2nd consecutive season.
+Hunter started off the season with six sacks in the first seven games, before suffering a season ending torn pectoral muscle placing him on injured reserve for the second consecutive season.

+2022

+Hunter was able to stay healthy, playing in every game for the first time since 2019.
+Hunter recorded 65 total tackles and 10.5 sacks.
+He was named to his third career Pro Bowl.

 2023

 On July 30, 2023, Hunter signed a new one-year deal with the Vikings.

 In October, Hunter was named NFC Defensive Player of the Month for his strong performance.
+He was ranked 68th by his fellow players on the NFL Top 100 Players of 2024.

 Houston Texans

 On March 14, 2024, Hunter signed a two-year, $49 million contract with the Houston Texans.
 He started all 17 games for Houston, posting 12.0 sacks and 46 combined tackles.
+Hunter was ranked 25th by his fellow players on the NFL Top 100 Players of 2025.

 On March 19, 2025, Hunter and the Texans agreed to a one-year, $35.6 million contract extension.
 In Week 10, Hunter recorded 3.5 sacks, seven tackles, four tackles for loss, and a forced fumble in a 36–29 win over the Jacksonville Jaguars, earning AFC Defensive Player of the Week.

+On March 5, 2026, he signed a one-year, $40 million contract extension.